karanhk/Environmental-Sound-Recogniser/README.md

 In future, i'm looking forward to train CNN model based on inception network and residual network and to improve model's accuracy.

+# License

+This project is licensed under the Apache 2.0 License - see the <a href="[https://drive.google.com/file/d/1HzEGcBEzgElgmD3dFsvwIUpax3AMrfWY/view?usp=sharing](https://github.com/karanhk/Environmental-Sound-Recogniser/blob/main/LICENSE)">LICENSE</a>
+file for details

 # Connect with me

 Give your feedback at : karanhadiyal65@gmail.com